Motivational Speaker, Emotion Strategist

 In balancing career and family, Cynthia has seen her personal life include a learning curve on single parenting.
 Raising children who live with mental health disease, behavior/emotional disorders, and Down syndrome, Cynthia has frequently utilized the same coping and thriving techniques she teaches in order to maintain her own sanity.
 These challenges throughout the years led her to gain certification as an Anger Management Facilitator and to author her first book, soon to be published: The Chronicles of a Widowed Mom, GONE MAD!
 She created the PAP (patience, acceptance, perspective) technique that, along with the practices of positive psychology, has become her signature foundation and style of coaching and consulting.

 Cynthia continues to advocate for mental health and suicide prevention awareness through her involvement with NAMI (National Alliance of Mental Illness) and AFSP (American Foundation of Suicide Prevention).
 She is an active member of the Down Syndrome Association of Hampton Roads and Special Olympics of Virginia.
-For two years, she held the title of Vice President for the NAPW (National Association of Professional Women) Norfolk Local Chapter.
+She has served on the Board of Directors as Vice President for the NAPW (National Association of Professional Women) Norfolk Local Chapter and a term for each Vice President and President for ACHI Women Supporting Women Association, Inc., Hampton Roads Chapter.
 She remains passionate about helping individuals discover greater self-awareness and better self-management.

 Contact Cynthia today at 757-635-5379 to learn how she can help you identify your current level of emotional intelligence and incorporate positive choices to live a healthier and happier life.